 The origins of CDA can be traced back to a meeting in late 1992 between Amoco and BP in Glasgow.
 The ideas arrived at independently by Harold Haralson and George Chisholm of Amoco were very similar to those that had emerged from an internal BP review completed earlier that same year by Alan Clark and Cliff Baister.
 Both companies saw the potential of significant cost savings for industry in sharing subsurface data.
 The initial meeting acted as the catalyst for other companies to become involved and led directly to CDA’s creation.
-Stewart Robinson (recently retired from DECC) was involved from the outset, crucially giving the DTI’s blessing and his personal support and energy.
+Stewart Robinson (retired) was involved from the outset, crucially giving the regulator’s blessing and his personal support and energy.
 After their meeting the four instigators from Amoco and BP invited data managers from all operators to a meeting in May 1993 at Amoco’s Hanger Lane offices in West London.
 George Chisholm chaired the meeting and some 20 companies attended.
 By all accounts the meeting was a ‘stormy event’ yet some common themes emerged despite obvious conflicting interests and it was agreed to hold a second meeting at BP in Aberdeen with Alan Clark in the chair.

-The first industry meeting caught the imaginations of John Redfern and Rob Podolski of Amerada Hess and prompted them to take action.
+The first industry meeting caught the imagination of John Redfern and Rob Podolski of Amerada Hess and prompted them to take action.
 Together they drafted a business proposal which they tabled at the meeting at BP in Aberdeen.
-They made a short presentation and announced their proposal to issue a Request for Information (RFI) for a shared digital well log database.
+They made a short presentation and announced their intention to issue a Request for Information (RFI) for a shared digital well log database.
 Some dozen companies gave their support to the idea.

 Considerable work ensued throughout the remainder of 1993 as meetings alternated between Amoco in London and BP in Aberdeen to progress the RFI and to build consensus to a critical mass.
 Sandra Miles-Taylor, Brian Lucken, Isobel Emslie, Duncan McKay and others joined John Redfern and Rob Podolski to complete the RFI.
-Stewart Robinson, John Redfern and Alan Clark visited IBM and the NPD in Norway to learn about the DISKOS initiative which was starting about the same time.
+Stewart Robinson, John Redfern and Alan Clark visited IBM and the NPD in Norway to learn about the fledgling DISKOS initiative which was starting about the same time.